-Big farms find easy ways around Trump trade aid limits
+In Trump aid package for farmers, many blow past caps

 “It was kind of a relief, I guess, that we had a little support from the president and the country,” Keller said.

 Szalai and AP reporter Riin Aljas contributed to this story from Washington.
+Dylan Lovan contributed from Loretto, Kentucky.